Michael A. Dube, MD

 Trauma Fellowship: University of Maryland Shock Trauma Center University of Maryland Medical Center Baltimore, Maryland

 Professional Affiliations: American Academy of Orthopedic Surgeons American Medical Association North American Spine Society Montana Orthopedic Society Montana Medical Association

 Gregory Scot Tierney, MD

 Dr. Tierney is Chief of Medical Staff at Benefis Health System.
 He is a Board Certified Orthopedic Surgeon and is fellowship trained in sports medicine.
 He specializes in arthroscopy, knee and shoulder reconstruction, and cartilage implantation.
 He joined GFOA in 1994.

-Dr. Tierney is team physician for Great Falls High School and C. M. Russell High School, as well as the Great Falls White Sox baseball team.
+Dr. Tierney is team physician for Great Falls High School and C. M. Russell High School, as well as the Great Falls Voyagers baseball team.
 He is an orthopedic consultant to the University of Great Falls.
 He spends a lot of time providing team coverage at the many sporting events of these institutions.
 As a sports enthusiast, he enjoys this community service.

 Dr. Tierney and his wife wanted to raise their four children in his native Montana because of the lifestyle.
 The family has a place on Lake Blaine, where they enjoy boating and fishing.
 He also loves skiing and golf.